top of page

 High-Intensity Interval Training (HIIT)

 HIIT alternates short bursts of intense effort with brief recovery periods.
-Think sprinting for 30 seconds, then walking for 60.
+Think sprinting for 30 seconds, then walking for 60 seconds, or cycling hard for a short burst before easing back down.

 • Time-efficient